How to build a C++ application in Visual Studio Code

 C++ is a large and complex programming language, and there are many different instructions, or statements, that can be used to write C++ programs.
 Here are some common C++ statements:

-• Variable declarations: Variables are used to store data in a program.
+: This statement allows the use of functions and variables from the standard C++ library.- Variable declarations: Variables are used to store data in a program.
 To use a variable in C++, you must first declare it with a type and a name.
 For example:

 int x; // Declares an integer variable named "x"